MattB859/Ms1-Malaysian-Restaurant/README.md

         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

+## Debugging

+-   ### Chrome Developer Tools

+    -  Chrome Dev Tools was used for inspection of HTML, and CSS.
+It helped to diagnose problems, and debug issues right in the browers.

 -   ### Further Testing

-    -   The Website was tested on Google Chrome, Firefox and Microsoft Edge and Safari browsers.
+    -   The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.

     -   The website was viewed on a variety of devices such as
         1. Desktop
-        2. Laptop
+        1. Laptop
-        3. Motorola G4
+        1. Motorola G4
-        4. Galaxy S5/7
+        1. Galaxy S5/7
-        5. Pixel 2
+        1. Pixel 2
-        6. Pixel 2 XL
+        1. Pixel 2 XL
-        7. iPhone 5/SE
+        1. iPhone 5/SE
-        8. iPhone 6/7/8/Plus
+        1. iPhone 6/7/8/Plus
-        9. iPhone X,
+        1. iPhone X,
-        10. ipad/Pro.
+        1. ipad/Pro.

     -   A large amount of testing was done to ensure that all pages were linking correctly.